Enter Jaguar Jungle and an ancient Mayan civilization.

 An archaeologist-themed exhibit features the "Criaturas de la Noche" (Creatures of the Night) Bat House, offering a glimpse of a jungle teeming with life after nightfall.
 A 42-foot, transparent flyway is filled with more than 200 Seba's short-tailed bats that thrive in the dark.The nocturnal house also includes vampire bats, ringtail cats, red-eyed tree frogs, giant cave roaches, Anthony's poison arrow frogs, Costa Rican zebra tarantulas, and engaging douroucouli—also known as Nancy Ma's night owl monkeys.

-A children's play area features a climbing structure, space for presentations, and new restroom facilities.
+A children's play area features a climbing structure and new restroom facilities.
+A spacious Maya Village plaza near the play area offers a place for families to relax.